 Over the past few years, controversies surrounding the use of urogynecological mesh (transvaginal mesh), which is used in the treatment of urinary incontinence and pelvic organ prolapse, have drawn the attention of healthcare providers and organizations worldwide.

 These issues began to come to light in 2008 when severe complications were reported in patients from multiple regions, including the US, due to the use of transvaginal mesh, leading physicians and consumer health groups to raise questions around the safety of these products.

 However, in some regions such as Japan, practices such as informed patient consent and patient counselling prior to the use of meshes have led to these products being used safely, and physicians in those countries still prefer the use of mesh over other alternatives, such as obliterative surgery and native tissue repair.

-In this piece, DRG Medtech analysts explore the current status of the global urogynecological mesh market and lessons learned from global markets.
+In this piece, DRG Medtech analysts look into the current status of the global urogynecological mesh market and explore lessons learned from global markets.

 Litigation and Negative Media Coverage Have Impacted the Urogynecological Mesh Market in the US, Europe, and Australia